 We seek to hire a full-time inpatient cardiac rehab nurse or exercise physiologist to support and work with patients in our Cardiac Intensive Care Unit and Cardiac Post Anesthesia Care Unit.
 Beginning cardiac rehab as early as possible facilitates a smoother recovery and quicker discharge.

-Morristown Medical Center has been designated a NICHE (Nurses Improving Care for Healthsystem Elders) hospital with “Exemplary” status and ranked by U.S. News and World Report as a top hospital nationwide for geriatrics.
+Morristown Medical Center has been designated a NICHE (Nurses Improving Care for Healthsystem Elders) hospital with “Exemplar” status and ranked by U.S. News and World Report as a top hospital nationwide for geriatrics.
 We have dramatically grown our geriatric medicine offerings and provide some of the finest care for older adults in our community.
 This fund will be used to make strategic investments in continued education, training and new programs for our patients.

 Geriatrics focuses on the high-quality, person-centered care we all need as we age.
 There is a significant shortage of physicians trained in this specialty nationwide even as the population of people over age 65 continues to rise.
 The Geriatric Fellowship Program at Morristown Medical Center is a comprehensive one-year training program through which physicians trained in internal medicine or family medicine gain additional expertise in the assessment, treatment and management of geriatric patients in all clinical settings.
 The program currently trains one fellow each year.
 We are seeking funding to support the salary of an additional fellow to address this growing need.